mikeghen/litecoin-solo-mining-tutorial/README.md

 server=1
 gen=0
 ```
-2. No you can start the Litecoin Daemon:
+2. Now you can start the Litecoin Daemon:
 ```
 bin/litecoind
 ```